jonnycodd99/dl_final_project/README.md

 # The Effect of Drought Policies on Vegetational Health Through Image Segmentation
-by Jonny Bramwell Codd & Jonas Wallstein \\
+by Jonny Bramwell Codd & Jonas Wallstein \n
-Barcelona School of Economics \\
+Barcelona School of Economics \n
 Final Project for the course Applications of Deep Learning

 This project evaluates the impact of the 2024 Catalonian